sriramvarma09/LeafDoc/README.md

 # LeafDoc
+LeafDoc is a web-based Machine Learning and Deep Learning application designed to assist farmers in inteification of Plant Disease.
+This application consists of three main modules: Disease Identification,Cause of the Disease and Cures of the Disease.
 This project utilizes a ResNet50-based model for the detection of plant diseases.
 The system is built using Python and features a user-friendly interface developed with Streamlit.
 With this application, users can predict diseases affecting plant leaves based on images provided.

 Features